Coarse assembly maps: Local homology theories

-which forgets the coarse structure and a part of the uniform structure, i.e., only remembers the bornology and the topology induced from the uniform structure.
+A locally finite homology theory in the sense of \cite[Def.~7.27]{buen} is a functor $\BT\to \bC$ with a complete and cocomplete stable target which is homotopy invariant, locally finite and satisfies weak excision \cite[Def.~7.26]{buen}.
+It will will be called closed or open if it satisfies excision for closed or open, respectively, decompositions.

-A locally finite homology theory in the sense of \cite[Def.~6.60]{buen} will be called closed if it satisfies excision for closed decompositions.
+\begin{ex} An example of a closed spectrum-valued locally finite homology theory is the analytic $K$-homology $K^{\an,\lf}$ constructed in \cite[Def.~7.66]{buen}.

-An example of a spectrum-valued closed locally finite homology theory is the analytic $K$-homology $K^{\an,\lf}$ constructed in \cite[Def.~6.92]{buen}.
+An example of a locally finite homology theory satisfying open excision is the locally finite version of stable homotopy $\Sigma^{\infty}_{+}(-)^{\lf}$, see \cite[Ex.~7.40]{buen}. \hB \end{ex}

 We assume that $\bC$ is a complete and cocomplete stable $\infty$-category.
-Let $E:\BT\to \bC$ be a locally finite homology theory. \begin{lem} If $E$ is closed, then $E\circ F_{\cC,\cU/2}$ is a {$\bC$-valued} local homology theory. \end{lem}
+Let $E \colon \BT\to \bC$ be a locally finite homology theory. \begin{lem} If $E$ is closed (open), then $E\circ F_{\cC,\cU/2}$ is a closed (open) local homology theory. \end{lem}

-\begin{proof} Homotopy invariance of $E$ implies homotopy invariance of $E\circ F_{\cC,\cU/2}$.
-The functor sends coarsely and uniformly excisive closed decompositions to closed decompositions.
-Since we assume that $E$ is closed the composition $ E\circ F_{\cC,\cU/2}$ satisfies excison.
+\begin{proof} Homotopy invariance of $E$ implies homotopy invariance of $E\circ F_{\cC,\cU/2}$. {The functor $F_{\cU}$ sends uniformly and coarsely excisive closed (open) decompositions to closed (open) decompositions.
+Since we assume that $E$ is closed (open) the composition $E\circ F_{\cC,\cU/2}$ satisfies closed (open) excision.} Since $F_{\cC,\cU/2}$ forgets the coarse structure, the composition $E\circ F_{\cC,\cU/2}$ is $u$-continuous.

-The functor $F_{\cC,\cU/2}$ sends a flasque \ubs to a topological bornological space which is flasque in the sense of \cite[Def.~6.52]{buen}.
-Since $E$ vanishes on flasque topological bornological spaces by \cite[Lem.~6.54]{buen} we conclude that $ E\circ F_{\cC,\cU/2}$ vanishes on flasques.
+The functor $F_{\cC,\cU/2}$ sends flasque \ubs to topological bornological spaces which are flasque in the sense of \cite[Def.~7.19]{buen}.
+Since $E$ vanishes on flasque topological bornological spaces by \cite[Lem.~7.21]{buen} we conclude that $ E\circ F_{\cC,\cU/2}$ vanishes on flasques. \end{proof}